jinnyhaohao/jinnyhaohao/README.md

     <summary><b>
     🎮 Game Strategy Optimization Tool </b>
     </summary>
 This project is a full-stack analytics platform for Teamfight Tactics, featuring a Flask REST API backend and a ReactJS frontend.
 It uses graph algorithms to analyze player match history and identify optimal     unit combinations and trait synergies, providing personalized insights and recommendations.
 The platform automates deployment on a Linux environment using Bash scripts to set up dependencies, configure     PostgreSQL, and deploy the application, reducing manual effort by 40%.
 A SQL database is used to store and query player performance data efficiently, ensuring accurate insights for users.
+Check out the [🔗 Github Repository](https://github.com/yourusername/project-name) here for more details of my work!
 </details>
 <details>
   - **📱 Mantra Counter Mobile App**